Three people stabbed in one week in Davis, two of them fatally: Here’s what we know

 (KTXL) — Two men are dead and a woman is in critical condition after three separate stabbing attacks that occurred in the late hours across several days in Davis.

+Davis Police Chief Darren Pytel described the attacks as “brutal and violent,” and that they do not have the characteristics of an attack that would occur during the course of a robbery or a similar crime.

-Local law enforcement believes that one suspect is connected to at least two of the attacks, and federal authorities have now joined the investigation.
+Local law enforcement says that it has received similar descriptions of the suspects in at least two of the attacks, but that they are not able to “positively link the three crimes,” and federal authorities have now joined the investigation.

+“These attacks were violent and brazen…we ask that the public be vigilant and completely aware of your surroundings,” Pytel said at a news conference, adding that people should move about the city in groups at least until there is an arrest in the case.

 Stabbing at Central Park